Exercise and nutrition have long been recognized as some of the best ways to maintain optimum physical, mental, and emotional health.

 Mitochondria are the cell’s powerhouses since they produce most energy needed for the cell’s functions.
 Healthier mitochondria—as a result of the effect of saunas—means more energy.
 And this is the dream of every athlete.

-While the benefits we’ve highlighted specifically relate to body recovery for regular athletes and those involved in other strenuous exercises—there other amazing health benefits that saunas bestow.
+While the benefits we’ve highlighted specifically relate to body recovery for regular athletes and those involved in other strenuous exercises—there are other amazing health benefits that saunas bestow.

 However, you need to be a tad more careful with saunas especially if you have chronic low blood pressure or some other cardiovascular condition.
 That’s the reason you should still consult a qualified medical doctor if you want to incorporate any new measure—like saunas—into your exercise regime regularly.